kyma-project/community/concepts/modularization/transition.md

 The submission process is extended with all aspects required for production deployment, like support, commercialization, security, micro-delivery, etc.
 ## Phase 3 - all modules are managed by `kyma-operator`

+All modules are enabled in `kyma-operator` and modules are added to Kyma resources for existing clusters.
 Reconciler is shutdown and KEB plans integrate only with `kyma-operator` (preview plan is also gone).
 All teams have submitted their modules using full version of submission process - the minimal submission process introduced in phase 2 extended to cover other aspects like support, microdelivery, etc. Other SAP teams can also submit their modules following improved technical guides and submission process description.